wrex/bunzu.doiwalters.com/src/pages/en/introduction.md

 The diagram clearly shows that the "action" part of the sentence ("eat") is modified by a bunch of other words.
 They eat "at home" and "with sticks".
 The word "pointy" modifies or further describes the word "sticks".
+Similarly, the word "Japanese" modifies "people".

 ## Syntax, not semantics